seL4/docs/VisualCAmkES.rst

  1. Click OK.
  1. Choose a place to save your file, and name your picture.

+=== Import Paths ===

+n some cases, users may have external import paths which is usually a parameter to the camkes parser.
+In order to visualise these camkes projects, the user can add import paths by doing the following:

+ 1. Click Edit -> Add import paths
+ 1. In the dialog box, type (or paste) your import paths.
+These need to be absolute paths.
+To add many paths, have spaces between your paths.
+  a.
+E.g "/home/someUser/camkes-next/projects/FileExtender /home/someUser/camkes-next/projects/common"

+A keyboard shortcut is also implemented, `Cmd` + `I` or `Cmd` + `I` .

+=== Key-mappings ===

 The key-mappings are as follows:
 ||'''Task'''||'''Linux/Windows'''||'''Mac'''||
 ||Open      ||`Ctrl` + `O`||`Cmd` + `O`||